Comparative genomics: Research

 Comparative genomics also opens up new avenues in other areas of research.
 As DNA sequencing technology has become more accessible, the number of sequenced genomes has grown.
 With the increasing reservoir of available genomic data, the potency of comparative genomic inference has grown as well.

 A notable case of this increased potency is found in recent primate research.
 Comparative genomic methods have allowed researchers to gather information about genetic variation, differential gene expression, and evolutionary dynamics in primates that were indiscernible using previous data and methods.

+Comparative genomics has also become increasingly important in microbial ecology and plant–microbe interaction research.
+By comparing large collections of bacterial genomes from different environments, researchers have been able to identify genes and functional pathways associated with adaptation to specific ecological niches, such as plant-associated versus free-living lifestyles.
+When combined with transcriptomic or metagenomic data, comparative genomic approaches can link gene conservation and abundance to ecological relevance, revealing bacterial genes that are consistently enriched and transcriptionally active in plant-associated environments.
+These studies have shown that bacterial adaptation to plants often involves numerous, previously uncharacterized genes rather than a small number of well-known determinants, highlighting the role of comparative genomics in uncovering hidden functional diversity and evolutionary specialization in microbial genomes.

 Great Ape Genome Project

 The Great Ape Genome Project used comparative genomic methods to investigate genetic variation with reference to the six great ape species, finding healthy levels of variation in their gene pool despite shrinking population size.
 Another study showed that patterns of DNA methylation, which are a known regulation mechanism for gene expression, differ in the prefrontal cortex of humans versus chimps, and implicated this difference in the evolutionary divergence of the two species.